memfault/interrupt/_posts/2024-03-13-elf-format-differences.md

 tags: [toolchain, symbol-files]
 ---

-Have you ever wondered, is ELF portable between 32-bit and 64-bit targets?
+Have you ever wondered if ELF is portable between 32-bit and 64-bit targets?
 Probably not, but this might be a common scenario for you if you work on 32-bit embedded devices but use a 64-bit host.
 Or maybe you've developed tooling for 32-bit MCUs and are transitioning to working on 64-bit targets.